yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 ### !usex0

-The current solution (the value returned from the [value] command) can be used as an initial guess when solving an optimization problem.
+The current solution (the value returned from the [value](/command/value) command) can be used as an initial guess when solving an optimization problem.
 Setting the field '''usex0''' to 1 tells YALMIP to supply the current values as an initial guess to the solver.
-You can manually specify a current value using [assign].
+You can manually specify a current value using [assign](/command/assign).

 ### !solver options